ministryofjustice/manchester_traffic_offences_pleas/README.md

     ./manage.py runserver 0.0.0.0:8000

 to run the development web server, and browse to http://localhost:8000 to see the server.

+To run a dev environment using docker:

+copy `docker/sample-local-env` to `docker/local-env`

+run:

+    docker-compose up

+Navigate to:

+    {ip of docker machine}:8000

+To get an interactive prompt (needed to run migrations), run:

+    docker-compose run django /bin/bash

 The front end build uses gulp, to watch changes and rebuild on change run: